 Shows how to project external content into a component and

 how to distinguish projected content from a component's view children.

 Demonstrates a combination of a component and a directive each with its own hooks.

 In this example, a

-The remainder of this chapter discusses selected exercises in further detail.
+The remainder of this page discusses selected exercises in further detail.